Kafr Hawr

 Kafr Hawr (كفر حور; also spelled Kafr Hawar or Kafr Hur) is a Syrian village situated 35 km southwest of Damascus.
-According to the Syria Central Bureau of Statistics, the village had a population of 2,957 in the 2004 census.
+According to the Syria Central Bureau of Statistics, the village had a population of 2,957 at the 2004 census.
+Its inhabitants are predominantly Sunni Muslims.

-The village is built into the side of a hill near Mount Hermon, just north of modern-day Hinah, which was an ancient settlement mentioned by Ptolemy as being called Ina.
+The village is built into the side of a hill near Mount Hermon, just north of modern-day Hinah, which was an ancient settlement Ptolemy mentioned as Ina.
 It sits opposite a village called Beitima across a valley through which flows the River 'Arny.

 Korsei el-Debb Roman temple

 There is a Roman temple in the area called Korsei el-Debb that is one of a group of Temples of Mount Hermon.
 Félicien de Saulcy suggested the temple was originally constructed entirely of white marble.
 A marble block was found featuring a dedication to a goddess called Hierapolis (also identified as Atargatis and Leukothea).

 History

 In 1838, Eli Smith noted Kafr Hawr as a predominantly Sunni Muslim village.